cinchy-co/Documentation/guides-for-using-cinchy/user-guides/version-management/README.md

 <figure><img src="../../../.gitbook/assets/image (204).png" alt=""><figcaption><p>Image 3: Importing a data model</p></figcaption></figure>

 This functionality is achieved through the **use and synchronization of GUIDs.** Each data element in Cinchy (table, column, etc.) will have a matching GUID, which stays consistent even across multiple environments.
-That means that changes made in your source environment will automatically and accurately be applied once promoted to your higher environment.&#x20;
+That means that changes made in your source environment will automatically and accurately be applied once promoted to your higher environment.

 {% hint style="info" %}
 **A GUID **_**(globally unique identifier)**_** is a 128-bit text string that represents an identification (ID).**